DoSomething/deploy-orb/README.md

     docker:
       - image: circleci/node:8.10
     steps:
-      # ...Install dependencies, run tests, etc.
+      # Install dependencies, run tests, etc:
+      # - ...

-      # Finally, use the 'deploy/store-lambda' task to package
+      # Finally, use the 'lambda/store' task to package the
-      # the working directory to a zip & persist it for deploys.
+      # working directory to a zip & persist it for deploys.
       - lambda/store

 # Then, configure workflows by chaining the app-specific 'build'